top of page

 This is done to keep the temperature of the Moka pot from getting too hot and overcooking the coffee, imparting a metallic taste.

-Step Two: Grind your coffee using a coffee burr grinder to fine, as table salt.
+Step 2: Grind your coffee using a coffee burr grinder to fine, as table salt.
 You need enough coffee to fill the filter basket, which is about 15 to 17 grams (or about 2.5 Tablespoons) for a 4-cup Bialetti Moka pot.

-Step Eight: The coffee will begin to fill into the top and you will hear a puffing sound and see a rich-brown stream that will get progressively lighter in color.
+Step 8: The coffee will begin to fill into the top and you will hear a puffing sound and see a rich-brown stream that will get progressively lighter in color.
 Once the stream is the color of yellow honey, remove from heat source with hot pads and close the lid.

-Step Nine: Wrap the bottom of the pot in a chilled bar towel or run under cold tap water to stop extraction.
+Step 9: Wrap the bottom of the pot in a chilled bar towel or run under cold tap water to stop extraction.
 We do this to prevent the coffee from developing a metallic taste.
 The idea here is to get a relatively small amount of coffee which is very concentrated and rich.

 770657791_1.jpg